School Grant Application Processes

 For Co-I costings (externally-led)

 For an externally-led grant, please discuss the collaboration with your DoR and HoD and send them the information below by email for their formal approval.
-Please send this information, including the approval confirmation to your Research Facilitator:
+Please send this information, including the approval confirmation to your school-facing point of contact:

 • start date for each person (named or unnamed) and role (e.g. Research Assistant, Fellow or Co-applicant)